Back to Nodes

 Table Selection Presets

-Heading-based keys: When heading detection is enabled for multiple tables, output uses heading text as object keys instead of array indices, making data more meaningful and easier to access.
+• Heading-based keys: When heading detection is enabled, output uses heading text as object keys with nested hierarchy preserved, making data more meaningful and easier to access.

 MIT